-Why can't I take out recordings from the library?
+Can I take recordings/videos out of the library?

 You might not have privileges to take out recordings.
 Only Eastman faculty members, teaching assistants, and graduate students can take sound and video recordings from the library.
 They cannot be taken from the library by undergraduates students or community members, but they can be charged out for listening and viewing in the 3rd floor listening room for three hour intervals.
+Exceptions can be made at the discretion of the Recordings and Reserves Librarian.
 Sound and video items include LP records, cassettes, CDs, reel-to-reel tapes, videos, videodiscs and DVDs, and certain media items.

 Can I make a photocopy?

 This question is trickier than it might at first seem.
 Legally, the employees of the library cannot tell you whether you can or cannot make a photocopy of a published work.
 If the item is in the Public Domain, then certainly you are free to copy whatever you need.
 If it is still under copyright, or if there is a question about its copyright status, please go here http://www.lib.rochester.edu/copyright/ for a fuller explanation of the steps to determine if the intended copying is legal.